almenscorner/macOSLOBAppTool/README.md

 With the above limitations in mind I decided to build a tool which can deploy virtually any app using the Microsoft Intune Agent to run scripts and Azure Storage Account to build a app repository.

 When running the tool, the app won't be wrapped but instead uploads to an Azure blob and a macOS shell script is created in MEM.
-When the script runs on a mac, it curls the package from the blob and if it's a DMG, mounts and installs or if it's a PKG, installs directly.
-The blob downloads to the currently logged on users Downloads folder.
-After the installation is complete, the package is removed from Downloads.

-A metadata tag is added to the blob with the format "Version: {CFBundleShortVersion}" to keep track of uploaded versions.

-If 7-zip is installed on the device running this tool, the script will try to automatically extract the CFBundleShortVersion from the Info.plist file, it is also possible to enter the version manually.

-Per default, the install location is set to /Applications.
-If needed this can be changed.
-This path and CFBundleShortVersion is needed to detect if the latest version of the app is already installed on the mac.
+The tool now uses Microsoft's shell script for installing applications, this update introduces huge improvements to logging and update functionality.

+Using this version, 7-Zip will be required to be installed since it will try to grab the CFBundleName from the Info.plist, if it fails, the package will be skipped.

+The CFBundleName will be used to create strings which will be added to the install script.
+Note that it will use the CFBundleName to create the "processpath" variable string which is used to terminate the process when updating if you choose to do so.
+Some applications does not use the same name for the process, for example Firefox CFBundleName is "Firefox", but the process path is /Applications/Firefox.app/Contents/MacOS/firefox with lower case.
+Default will be /Applications but your app might have another path.
+It's important to review and update the apps info in the grid.

 Before using, keep in mind that this is an early version of this tool.
 Test **thoroughly**.